dohminion/ADLabBuild/README.md

 The scripts located below are to be used to deploy an lab with a number of AD Security best practices enabled.

 The purpose of doing this would be to learn how to use PowerShell to automate all of these tasks, and take that knowledge and use it within your environments.
-This also creates a more secure AD build that can be used for more challening pen testing.

 I hope to be adding more options, and details over time.